Basilica of Sant'Ubaldo, Gubbio

 The Basilica of Sant'Ubaldo is a Roman Catholic church atop Mount Ingino, outside central Gubbio in Umbria, Italy.
 The church houses the body of the patron saint of Gubbio, Saint Ubaldo (the 12th-century Bishop Ubaldo Baldassini), kept atop the main altar on a marble plinth, surmounted by a glass case.

 History

-The church and adjacent convent was originally built in the first decade of the 1500s by Canons Regular of the Lateran.
-Once rich in stucco decoration from the Baroque era, much of this decoration was destroyed during bombing during the second world war, and the interior was reconstructed.
+The church and adjacent convent were originally built in the first decade of the 1500s by Canons Regular of the Lateran.
+Once rich in stucco decoration from the Baroque era, much of this decoration was destroyed during bombing during the Second World War, and the interior was reconstructed.
 The church is accessible through a long, winding trail from the city or a more adventurous chair-lift ride.

 Saint Ubaldo Day

-The church is the finishing-point for the annual Saint Ubaldo Day procession on May 15 of each year (in Italian, La Corsa dei Ceri).
-The procession includes a race between three team of men each representing one of the town's three guilds:
+The church is the finishing point for the annual Saint Ubaldo Day procession on 15 May of each year (in Italian, La Corsa dei Ceri).
+The procession includes a race between three teams of men each representing one of the town's three guilds: